-Gross energy sales are projectedanticipated to increase by 15% in fiscal year 2019 due to the projected, near-term recovery in the economy.
+Gross energy sales are anticipated to increase by 15% in fiscal year 2019 due to the projected, near-term recovery in the economy.
 However, over the full 20-year study period, gross energy sales are projected to decline at average of 0.23% per-year driven by the long-term decline in population and softening of the GNP growth after 2027.
-Among customer classes, the industrial class is the only customer class projected to have a positive average growth over the study period, at an average of 1.4% per-year, primarily driven by the projected to decline by an average of 0.6% and 0.3% per-year, mostly driven by the long-term decline in population.
+Among customer classes, the industrial class is the only customer class projected to have a positive average growth over the study period, at an average of 1.4% per-year, primarily driven by the projected economic growth through 2026.
+In contrast, the residential and commercial classes are projected to decline by an average of 0.6% and 0.3% per-year, mostly driven by the long-term decline in population.